This Legendary Road Trip Might Be the Most Beautiful Drive on Earth

 While here, meander over to Lago Puelo, a town whose namesake national park offers prime kayaking and swimming.
 After whiling the afternoon away, stop into Mavyska for a dinner of the best traditional comfort food (think lamb or trout) in Argentine Patagonia.

-Ten minutes from Bolson is a town called El Hoyo, where you should stop to check out a waterfall: if you are lucky, you might even spot a condor nest at the top.
+Ten minutes from Bolson is a town called El Hoyo, where you should stop to check out a waterfall: If you are lucky, you might even spot a condor nest at the top.
 Ten to 15 minutes from there is Epuyen, home of gorgeous Lago Epuyen.
 Explore the lake with Epuyen SUP, then camp for the night.
 Notable in the area is the Laberinto, the largest labyrinth in South America.
-In pre-pandemic days it was also the badass location for a cool end-of-the-summer international music festival.
-Hopefully, by the time your trip becomes a reality, it’ll be back in full swing.

 For those who come for climbing, there are over 300 routes on walls over 180 feet high that have ongoing bolting.
 Most of the routes are along high canyon walls and offer a mix between sport, trad, and multi-pitch.
 Trekking and taking a dip in the very hidden El Saltillo waterfall is a must before heading further south.
 The experience is a bit like finding your own private waterfall tucked in the Grand Canyon.